Novel therapy for Metachromatic Leukodystrophy - A SuPerTurbo-ASA – An engineered enzyme for use in gene therapy and enzyme replacement therapy

 The technology relates to a variant of the enzyme arylsulphatase A characterised by increased blood-brain barrier permeability, catalytic activity and half-life, and which is suitable for the treatment of metachromatic leukodystrophy by an enzyme replacement therapy.

 Metachromatic leukodystrophy (MLD) is a lysosomal storage disease caused by the deficient activity of arylsulfatase A (ASA).
 ASA catalyzes the degradation of myelin lipid sulfatides.
 In patients suffering from MLD, sulfatides are not metabolized, accumulate strongly in cells of the nervous system and cause demyelination.
 Severe neurological symptoms are the result and lead to death.
-A treatment option for preserving neuronal integrity would be an enzyme replacement therapy by a double mutated and ApoEtagged version of ASA (SuPerTurbo-ASA).

 Bilder & Videos

-- Increased transfer across the blood-brain barrier
+- increased transfer across the blood-brain barrier

-- Increased catalytic rate
+- increased catalytic rate

-- Increased half-life and time of operation
+- increased half-life and time of operation

 - DE anhängig

 StichworteArylsulfatase A (ASA), half-life, activity, permeability, blood-brain barrier, enzyme replacement therapy, metachromatic leukodystrophy (MLD), lysosomal storage disease